 Topics that will be addressed as part of the master plan include:

-The calendar will be updated with exact dates and times as soon as they can be reserved.
-Links to presentation materials, meeting notes, and memos will be posted for each event as soon as they are available.
+The calendar is updated with dates and times as various events and meetings are scheduled.
+Links to presentation materials, meeting notes, and memos are posted for each event as soon as they are available.

 |DATE | TIME||NOTES AND PRESENTATIONS||LOCATION | DESCRIPTION|